 A visit to Costco, where everyone in Hawaii shops, was next.
 Having done his homework on the price of macadamia nuts, Jonathan stocked up.
 We don’t usually have a membership, and the immensity of Costco was daunting, but we managed to fill a shopping cart.

-On the way home, we stopped at the fish market using directions from our host.
+On the way home, we stopped at the fish market using directions from Amanda’s list, seconded by our host.
+You’d drive right past it without directions.
 It is virtually unmarked, and when we pulled in, we had that “Are we in the right place?” moment.
 The tiny shop presently serves one customer at a time, so we were glad the parking lot was not full.
-We got a fillet of opah-opah, a kind of snapper.
+It took me a couple of visits to find their sign and figure out the name of the place (Hale I’a).
+On subsequent drives past, we noticed there was usually a socially distanced line coming down the steps, especially around mid-day.
+We bought opah-opah, a kind of snapper.
 We ate it sauteed, with shishito peppers that evening.
 At the same time, we selected a poke bowl to share for lunch.
 These are really delicious, and health food!
-Marinated tuna over our choice of rice (brown).
-We got two varieties, one with soy sauce, the other wasabi/ginger.
-It was fresh and tasty and enough for lunch a second day.
+(Poke bowl: Your choice of freshly cooked white or brown rice topped with your choice of poke–cubes of raw tuna or other fish, marinated in soy sauce, hot chili, wasabi, ginger or some combination.
+Fresh as sushi, and delicious).
+It was enough for lunch a second day.

 With a kitchen full of ingredients, I started baking.
 Maybe I am fending off nerves while we await our family visitors, but I had a lot of energy to try things.
 First came the macadamia biscotti.
 If I had crystallized ginger to add, they would be even better.
 Next, I needed a breakfast bite, and oatmeal/macadamia/ginger scones seemed just right.
 I used some grated fresh ginger along with powdered ginger.
 The result is just the thing with my morning cup of (what else) Kona coffee.